montanaflynn/stats/README.md

 ## Usage

-Examples of all the functions can be seen in [examples/main.go](https://github.com/montanaflynn/stats/blob/master/examples/main.go) but here's a little taste:
+All the functions can be seen in [examples/main.go](https://github.com/montanaflynn/stats/blob/master/examples/main.go) but here's a little taste:

 ```go
 // start with the some source data to use